aislinnkeogh/jspsych-contrib/packages/plugin-sentence-completion/docs/plugin-sentence-completion.md

 # plugin-sentence-completion

-Shows the participant a sentence containing some gaps, and a bank of buttons.
-Each button click fills in one gap.
+Shows the participant either a sentence containing some gaps (when a sentence with gaps indicated by '#w' is entered as the 'sentence' parameter) or a blank line (when the sentence parameter is empty), and a bank of buttons.
+Each button click fills in a gap or adds to the sentence.

 ## Parameters